deepflowio/docs/translate/translated/04-best-practice/03-special-environment-deployment.md

 However, under certain CNIs, due to the uniqueness of the traffic path, the data collected by the DeepFlow Agent will differ:

-- In the Cilium CNI environment (top right corner of the figure above):
+- In the Cilium CNI environment (top right of the figure above):
   - Cilium [uses XDP](https://docs.cilium.io/en/stable/network/ebpf/intro/) to bypass the TCP/IP stack, resulting in only unidirectional traffic being visible on the Pod NIC named lxc-xxx.
   - When two Pods on the same Node communicate, data can be collected from one location: eBPF Syscall.
   - When two Pods on different Nodes communicate, data can be collected from two locations: eBPF Syscall and cBPF Node NIC, the latter collected from Node eth0.
-- In MACVlan, [Huawei Cloud CCE Turbo](https://support.huaweicloud.com/usermanual-cce/cce_10_0284.html), and other CNI environments (bottom left corner of the figure above):
+- In MACVlan, [Huawei Cloud CCE Turbo](https://support.huaweicloud.com/usermanual-cce/cce_10_0284.html), and other CNI environments (bottom left of the figure above):
   - Using MACVlan sub-interfaces instead of Veth-Pair + Bridge, there is no corresponding Pod NIC in the Root Netns, but all Pod traffic can be seen on Node eth0.
-  - In this case, the DeepFlow Agent can be configured with `tap_mode = 1 (virtual mirror)`, treating the traffic on the Node NIC as if it were collected on the Pod NIC.
+  - In this case, the DeepFlow Agent can be configured with `tap_mode = 1 (virtual mirror)` to treat the traffic on the Node NIC as if it were collected on the Pod NIC.
   - When two Pods on the same Node communicate, data can be collected from two locations: eBPF Syscall and cBPF Pod NIC, the latter collected from Node eth0.
-    - However, since there is only one copy of the communication traffic on eth0, the client and server share the same cBPF Pod NIC data.
+    - However, since there is only one copy of the communication traffic on eth0, the client and server share one set of cBPF Pod NIC data.
   - When two Pods on different Nodes communicate, data can be collected from two locations: eBPF Syscall and cBPF Pod NIC, the latter collected from Node eth0.
-- In the IPVlan CNI environment (bottom right corner of the figure above):
+- In the IPVlan CNI environment (bottom right of the figure above):
-  - Using IPVlan sub-interfaces instead of Veth-Pair + Bridge, there is no corresponding Pod NIC in the Root Netns, and only the traffic entering and leaving the Node can be seen on Node eth0.
+  - Using IPVlan sub-interfaces instead of Veth-Pair + Bridge, there is no corresponding Pod NIC in the Root Netns, and only the traffic of Pods entering and leaving the Node can be seen on Node eth0.
   - When two Pods on the same Node communicate, data can be collected from one location: eBPF Syscall.
   - When two Pods on different Nodes communicate, data can be collected from two locations: eBPF Syscall and cBPF Node NIC, the latter collected from Node eth0.

-Additionally, eBPF XDP can also be used in combination with IPVlan (e.g., [Alibaba Cloud's Terway CNI](https://developer.aliyun.com/article/1221415)), where the traffic collection capability is equivalent to Cilium or IPVlan.
+Additionally, eBPF XDP can also be used in conjunction with IPVlan (e.g., [Alibaba Cloud's Terway CNI](https://developer.aliyun.com/article/1221415)), where the traffic collection capability is equivalent to Cilium or IPVlan.

 Some reference materials: